Attention-deficit/hyperactivity disorder (ADHD) in children

 While treatment won't cure ADHD, it can help a great deal with symptoms.
 Treatment typically involves medications and behavioral interventions.
 Early diagnosis and treatment can make a big difference in outcome.

-The primary features of attention-deficit/hyperactivity disorder include inattention and hyperactive-impulsive behavior.
+The primary features of ADHD include inattention and hyperactive-impulsive behavior.
 ADHD symptoms start before age 12, and in some children, they're noticeable as early as 3 years of age.
 ADHD symptoms can be mild, moderate or severe, and they may continue into adulthood.

 ADHD occurs more often in males than in females, and behaviors can be different in boys and girls.
 For example, boys may be more hyperactive and girls may tend to be quietly inattentive.